Goraya2005/appointment-agent/README.md

 - [x] Connect Google Calendar (Replaceable with any Calendar or CRM)
 - [x] Greet Users and Collect basic Info
-- [x] Check for Available Time Slots for the Dental Clinic (Can be any Business)
+- [x] Check for Available Time Slots for the Goraya Health Care Clinic (Can be any Business)
 - [x] Suggest TimeSlots and Confirm the final One with User
 - [x] Schedule Booking in Google Calendar
 - [x] Create a save a Draft Email in Gmail (Replaceable with any Mail Service)